ISO/TS 16949:2009 - The International Quality System Standard for Automotive Suppliers

-- Our methodology of implementing quality systems has been acclaimed worldwide for its superior quality, cost savings, process fine-tuning, business improvement, and for an unmatched set of value added tools.
+- Our methodology of implementing quality systems has been acclaimed worldwide for its superior quality, cost savings, process fine-tuning, business improvement, and an unmatched set o value added tools

 Omnex Recommends that you

-- Implement robust, continuous improvement systems based on IATF 16949:2016 requirements.
+- Implement solid, continuous improvement systems based on ISO/TS 16949:2009 (Second Edition) requirements

 Request For Information